Helping recruitment agencies up their game

 And because there’s a lot of money to be made, they’re also looking for accountants who can take their business from cradle to grave – or rather from start-up to multimillion pound sale or flotation!

-So what are the actual services you offer the recruitment sector?
+So what are the actual services you offer the recruitment agencies sector?

 It’s everything.
 From bookkeeping to business advice, audits to mergers and takeovers, management accounts to tax advice.
 Because we’ve got specialists across our network of offices, we can always fit the right expert to a client’s specific needs – while maintaining their relationship with a client manager on a day-to-day basis.

 Sounds great Andy.
-So how can recruitment firms find you?
+So how can recruitment agencies find you?

-Our City office is in Liverpool Street, right in the centre of London’s financial district.
-If you’re a recruiter and you’re in need of an accountant who really understands your sector, why not give me a call on 020 3713 7459 or email me at firstname.lastname@example.org?
-You can find out more about us here: THP City Office
+I am located at our head office in Wanstead London E11.
+If you’re a recruiter and you’re in need of an accountant who really understands your sector, why not give me a call on 0208 989 5147 or email me at firstname.lastname@example.org?
+You can find out more about us here: THP Wanstead Office.

 About Andy Green